emberjs/rfcs/text/0000-new-test-waiters.md

 }
 ```

+- `beginAsync`: Should be used to signal the beginning of an async operation that
+is to be waited for.
+Invocation of this method should be paired with a subsequent
+`endAsync` call to indicate to the waiter system that the async operation is completed.
+- `endAsync`: Should be used to signal the end of an async operation.
+Invocation of this
+method should be paired with a preceding `beginAsync` call, which would indicate the
+beginning of an async operation.
+- `reset`: Resets the waiter state, clearing items tracking async operations in this waiter.

 This interface is used for the two internal concrete types: `TestWaiter` and `NoopTestWaiter`.
 These types form the basis for the addon, and will likely satisfy the majority of use cases.

 The most common practice is to import and invoke the `buildWaiter` function to create a new test waiter.
 The recommendation is to do so at the module level, which allows a single waiter to be created per type (this should likely be enforced via a lint rule added to `eslint-plugin-ember`).
 A single waiter is then usable across multiple instances.